Check out the new features we released in 2021!

 SMS campaigns that use link shortening can now include deep links.
 Deep links open directly in your iOS or Android app, if the user has it installed, and otherwise in the browser.
 To use this feature, you'll need to configure your SMS link shortening domain to support deep links.
 This feature is backwards-compatible with existing verisons of Iterable's mobile SDKs.
 For more information, read SMS Link Shortening and Click Tracking.

-UTM and custom link parameters for SMS shortlinks
+UTM and link parameters for SMS shortlinks

 Snowflake Secure Data Sharing